kubernetes/kubernetes/docs/public_ips.md

   - portalIP
   - createExternalLoadBalancer  // deprecated
   - publicIPs[]  // deprecated
   - visibility   // "cluster" or "public" or "loadbalancer"
   - ports[] {
       - protocol
       - port
-      - hostPort  // if non-zero, try.  if visibility == public && hostPort == 0, assign one
+      - hostPort  // if visibility==cluster, must be omitted or zero.
+                  // otherwise: if == 0, try to assign a port.  if != 0, try to assign the specified port.
    }
 ```